-Just think of a situation that you unexpectedly lost one or two of your front teeth.
+Just think of a situation in that you unexpectedly lost one or two of your front teeth.
 Smiling, talking, eating—everything would all of a sudden be affected.
 Knowing how to avert injuries to your mouth and face is particularly important if you take part in sports or other entertaining activities.
 Wondering how?
 The answer is simple.
 You simply need a mouthguard.

 Mouthguards cover your teeth to guard teeth and gums.
 You may go for custom-fitted mouthguards to fit and shield your teeth better than over-the-counter types.
 Nightguards can ease teeth grinding.
 Dentists advise kids and adults to wear mouthguards during contact sports or activities similar to biking.

 It’s very essential to wear a mouth guard if you play sports or clench or grind your teeth.
 The best kind of protector is a custom-fitted one that your dentist makes specifically for you considering your problem and requirement.
-There are quite a few guards particularly for braces that cover both the upper and lower teeth for sports.
+There are quite a few guards, particularly for braces that cover both the upper and lower teeth for sports.

 6 Signs You May Need a Mouthguard: Glendale Dentist